meltyourface/blank/posts/Sorcerer/Elemental-Magic-Gaining-Control-of-the-Four-Primary-Forces/index.md

 ---
 ## I. Fundamental Principles and Theories of Elemental Magic

-Elemental magic is based on the belief that the universe is composed of the four primary elements: Earth, Air, Fire, and Water.
+**Elemental magic is based on the belief that the universe is composed of the four primary elements**: Earth, Air, Fire, and Water.
 Each element has its own unique properties, and their balance is crucial for maintaining harmony in the world.

 A. Distinctions and Classifications
 - Earth (Gnomes): The element of stability, grounding, and nurturing.
 Associated with physical strength, growth, and material wealth.